mysdiir/YetAnotherBlockBuildingClon/README.md

 To explain Perlin Noise indepth is way too much for that little devblog but I'll try to explain at the most basic concepts:

-The main function of Perlin noise is set a randgom generated values in a relationship to each other, like you can see in the graphic below.
+The main function of Perlin noise is set a random generated values in a relationship to each other, like you can see in the graphic below.

 ![image](https://user-images.githubusercontent.com/70364903/236028686-bb2846b5-fe88-4d23-af7d-7064d06b1c4b.png)